gscanlon21/a-workout-a-day/README.md

 - Workouts are simplified for users who are new to fitness to build consistency and reduce injury risk.
 - Exercises are chosen based on the equipment you have access to — no pullups if you don't have a pullup bar or gymnastic rings.
 - Exercises can be ignored — no more unwanted burpees!
-- Exercises can be progressed or regressed to provide easier or harder variations of each exercise.
-This also ensures a consistent difficulty curve, so you don't work split squats before squats.
+- Exercises can be progressed or regressed to provide easier or harder variations of each exercise and a smooth difficulty curve.
 - Exercises can be set to refresh after a day or several months, depending on your preferred exercise variety.
 - Keeps track of how much weight you are able to lift with each exercise.
 - Keeps track of how often each muscle is being worked over time, and will automatically adjust workouts to remove muscle imbalances.
-- Built-in deload weeks that automatically adjust your workout to reduce the strain placed upon your muscles that week.
+- Built-in deload weeks automatically adjust your workout to reduce the strain placed upon your muscles that week.
 - Optional health and fitness tips.
 - Optional mobility workouts for rest days.
 - Optional sports, injury prevention, and rehabilitation exercises.